 - A 64-bit environment is required for Android 2.3.x (Gingerbread) and higher versions, including the master branch.
 You can compile older versions on 32-bit systems.

-- At least 100GB of free disk space to checkout the code and an extra 150GB to build it.
-If you conduct multiple builds or employ ccache, you will need even more space.
+- At least 250GB of free disk space to check out the code and an extra 150 GB to build it.
+If you conduct multiple builds, you need additional space.

 master branch is traditionally